 This was just one of those hikes we had low expectations on that really ended up being a enjoyable challenge.
 Don’t be fooled by the flat and well-manicured paths taking you towards the actual Cerro Chato trailhead.
 You’re in for quite the climb!
 On the way down you can live out your inner-Tarzan fantasies by grabbing hold of the jungle vines as you descend.

 Should this be a “best hike” or “worst hike?”
 We’re not sure.
 Either way, climbing Volcan Tajumulco was a hell of an experience and we now have the bragging rights of submitting Central America’s tallest mountain.

 Best Ruins in Central America:

 Honorable Mentions: Tulum, Chitzen Itza, and Coba (Mexico)

 While we enjoyed the grandiosity of Chitzen Itza, the busloads of tourists and tenacious vendors set up everywhere took away from the overall experience.
 We also loved Tulum’s beachfront location but with only room for a “top 3” we simply found these other ruins to have a slight edge over it.

-Easily accessible from Tulum this series of ruins is spread out among a tropical forest.
+Easily accessible from Tulum, the Coba ruins is spread out among a tropical forest.
 We really enjoyed how you can rent bikes and ride around under the shade of the canopy from one ancient site to the next.
 If that wasn’t enough, you are permitted to climb up the deceptively steep Ixmoja pyramid to get a birds-eye view of all that is below.